-STBY worked with Nesta and HM Treasury to scope the problem statements and orchestrate matchmaking among fintechs and responsible finance providers for the recently launched Affordable Credit Challenge.
+STBY worked with Nesta and HM Treasury to scope the problem statements and orchestrate matchmaking among fintechs and responsible finance providers for the Affordable Credit Challenge which launched late 2019.

 Access to affordable credit is a major issue across the UK